-Confidence Grade General Meaning

-А Highly Reliable

-Data based on sound records, procedure, investigations and analysis that is properly documented and recognised as the best method of assessment.

-В Reliable

-Data based on sound records, procedures, investigations, and analysis which is properly documented but has minor shortcomings' for example the data is old, some documentation is missing and reliance is placed on unconfirmed reports or some extrapolation.
+Confidence Grade General Meaning А Highly Reliable Data based on sound records, procedure, investigations and analysis that is В properly documented and recognised as the best method of assessment.
+Reliable Data based on sound records, procedures, investigations and analysis, documented properly but has minor shortcomings, for example some of the data is old, some documentation is missing and/or reliance is placed on unconfirmed reports or some extrapolation.
+Dataset is complete and estimated to be accurate ± 10% С Medium Data based on sound records, procedures, investigations and analysis which is incomplete or unsupported, or extrapolated from a limited sample for which grade A or B data are available.
+Dataset is substantially complete but up to 50% is extrapolated data and accuracy estimated ± 25% D Low Data is based on unconfirmed verbal reports and/or cursory inspections and analysis.
+Dataset may not be fully complete, and most data is estimated or extrapolated.
+Accuracy ± 40% Е Very Low - None or very little data held

-С Uncertain

-Data based on sound records, procedures, investigations and analysis which is incomplete or unsupported, or extrapolation from a limited sample for which grade A or B data is available

-D Very Uncertain

-Data based on unconfirmed verbal reports and/or cursory inspection and analysis

-Е Unknown